How can I make a binding reservation?

 What kind of visa do I need if I want to stay longer than 30 days?

-If you want to stay longer than 30 days in Indonesia, then you either extend you visa-on-arrival once or you can apply for a tourist visa from the Indonesian Embassy in your country.
+If you want to stay longer than 30 days in Indonesia, then you either extend you visa-on-arrival once or you can apply for a so called “social & cultural visa” from the Indonesian Embassy in your country.
 This visa costs around 40 EUR, is valid for 60 days and can be extended up to four times by 30 days each time.
-However, this extension regulation does not apply for all 60-day tourist visas, so be sure to ask at your Embassy.

-To get this 60-day visa you have to provide the Embassy with your passport (valid for at least six months) plus the completed application form, a copy of your flight tickets, two passport photos and maybe proof of sufficient finances (bank statement).
+To get this 60-day visa you have to provide the Embassy with your passport (valid for at least six months) plus an invitation letter of an Indonesian citizen (Sponsor) and his/her ID card, the completed application form, a copy of your flight tickets, two passport photos and maybe proof of sufficient finances (bank statement).
 Reckon with anything between 3 days and 6 weeks!!!

 What’s the currency on Bali?